 What is the cheapest home insurance coverage?

 There isn’t one insurance company that will provide the best rates for every homeowner.
 Your premium is highly individualized, and it depends on factors like your age, state and credit score.
-However, you can use this guide to see what companies tend to offer the most affordable home insurance rates.
+However, you can use this guide to see which companies tend to offer the most affordable home insurance rates.